This One Product Is My Secret Weapon for Skin That Glows All Day Long

 Formula: Water-based with silicones

-I had seen this Elemis product on TikTok, and after witnessing the results, I had to give it a go.
-I love that it doubles up as a primer and a moisturiser, and it really does leave your skin feeling (and looking) hydrated and healthy.
+I saw this Elemis product on TikTok and, after seeing the results, decided to try it.
+I love that it doubles up as a primer and a moisturiser, and it really does leave skin feeling (and looking) hydrated and healthy.

 Pros